 This experience requires a minimum number of 4 travellers.
 There is a possibility of cancellation after confirmation if there are not enough passengers to meet requirements.
 In the event of this occurring, you will be offered an alternative or full refund.

-The price includes: Round trip transfer from the meeting point to the port– Professional skipper English speaking – Dry snacks – Alcoholic and non-alcoholic beverages.
+The price includes: ONE-WAY transfer from the meeting point in Sorrento to the port – Professional skipper English speaking – Snacks – Light lunch (Caprese sandwich with mozzarella and tomato) – Alcoholic and non-alcoholic beverages.

-The price does not include: Hotel pick-up and drop-off – Destination fee € 5,00 per person to be paid on the spot – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).
+The price does not include: Hotel pick-up and drop-off – Destination fee € 10,00 per person to be paid on the spot – Lunch – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.